babel-utils/babel-plugin-tester/README.md

   // defaults to the plugin name
   title: 'describe block title',

+  // used to test specific plugin options
+  pluginOptions: {
+    optionA: true,
+  },

   // only necessary if you use fixture or outputFixture in your tests
   filename: __filename,